Is Sunscreen Zapping Your Energy and Harming Your Health?

-This is NOT true.
-Most people who develop malignant melanoma (the most dangerous kind of skin cancer) are not sun worshipers at all and they get the melanoma on parts of their bodies that are not even exposed to the sun – in Japan a high number of melanomas appear on the soles of the feet!
+In fact, most people who develop malignant melanoma (the most dangerous kind of skin cancer) are not sun worshipers at all and they get the melanoma on parts of their bodies that are not even exposed to the sun – in Japan a high number of melanomas appear on the soles of the feet!

 In fact, a ‘healthy glow’ indicates some regular sun exposure and is an external indicator of good vitamin D levels and lower skin cancer risk.
 Researchers have even found that people who used a UVB tanning bed had serum 25(OH)D concentrations (vitamin D) 90% higher than those of control subjects (2)

-It really is common sense that we need be careful in the sun – but to say that a tan will increase your risk of skin cancer is unnecessary scaremongering!
+It really is common sense that we need to be careful in the sun – but to say that a tan will increase your risk of skin cancer is unnecessary scaremongering!

 But, the overwhelming public health message is: use sunscreen or you will get skin cancer.

-We all know people who won’t leave house without it and given our tendency in the UK to spend a large proportion of our time inside buildings, this does not bode well for healthy sunscreen-free sun exposure.
+We all know people who won’t leave the house without it and given our tendency in the UK to spend a large proportion of our time inside buildings, this does not bode well for healthy sunscreen-free sun exposure.